hockeybuggy/hockeybuggy.com/content/blog/2020-01-18-main_eWfkIWSe.md

 }
 ```

+In order for us to compile the protobufs we'll need `protoc` (the protobuf
+compiler installed).

-After that followed the instructions for using `prost-build` to generate a
+Next we're using `prost-build` to generate a struct from the Protobuf
-struct from the Protobuf definition.
-That included adding the following to the
+definition.
+We add the following to the `Cargo.toml`:
-`Cargo.toml`:

 ```toml
 build = "src/build.rs"